Altinity/altinitycloud-connect/README.md

 wherever they may be) through Altinity.Cloud.

 At present, this repository is used only to distribute pre-built `altinitycloud-connect` binaries.
-The source code is planned to be released once we're out of Beta.
+The source code is planned to be open in the future.

 ## Usage